enrico-spada/jidindinesh.github.io/_posts/2019-01-13-Why-Hinton's-And-Yann-LeCun's-Blessings-Could-Not-Help-Graphs.md

 * Varying structures and tasks

 Graph itself can be complicated with diverse structures.
-For example, graphs can be heterogenous or homogenous, weighted or unweighted,and signed or unsigned.
+For example, graphs can be heterogeneous or homogeneous, weighted or unweighted,and signed or unsigned.
 In addition, the tasks for graphs also vary greatly, ranging from node-focused problems such as node classification and link prediction, to graph-focused problems such as graph classification and graph generation.The varying structures and tasks require different model architectures to tackle specific problems.

 * Scalability and parallelization

-In this era of Big data, real graphs can easily have millions of nodes and edges, suchas social networks or e-commerce networks.
+In this era of Big data, real graphs can easily have millions of nodes and edges, such as social networks or e-commerce networks.
 As a result, how to design scalable models, preferably with a linear time complexity, becomes a key problem.
-In addition, since nodes and edges in the graph are interconnected and often need to be modeled as a whole, how to conduct parallel computing is another critical issue.
+In addition, since nodes and edges in the graph are interconnected and often need to be modelled as a whole, how to conduct parallel computing is another critical issue.

 * Interdiscipline